lekirito/lekirito/README.md

-### Hello World 🌍 I am Danial! <br/> Nice to meet you in this space!
+### Hello World 🌍 I am Kannao! <br/> Nice to meet you in this space!

 ### Read a little bio about me

-- 🔭 I’m currently working on projects related to Usability Engineering.
+- 🔭 I’m currently working as a Full Stack Developer!
 - 👨‍💻 Don't worry.
 I usually code for work and as a hobby too!
-- 📚 I’m currently learning more JavaScript FrontEnd Framework, Flutter and NodeJS (as well as probably Laravel in the near future)
+- 📚 I’m working on PHP-based Framework, WordPress and Flutter!
+- 🔖 I'm keen to learn more about new technologies such as GoLang!

 <br/>

 **My top languages:** <br/>